 Many older people take multiple medications, whether prescribed or over-the-counter.
-Unfortunately, some of these drugs or a combination of drugs, can impair judgement, or affect reflexes or the alertness necessary for safe driving.
-An older driver’s primary care provider or pharmacist can determine if an older driver’s medications can affect their driving.
+Unfortunately, some of these drugs or a combination of drugs can impair judgment, or affect reflexes or the alertness necessary for safe driving.
+An older driver’s primary care provider or pharmacist can help determine if an older driver’s medications can affect their driving.

 Many vehicles can be modified to accommodate an older driver’s specific needs by adding adaptive equipment.
 This equipment can be as simple as a swivel seat for more convenient access, a hand control to make it easier to operate a vehicle, or a pedal extender.
-Make sure you help the older driver in your life find a qualified mobility dealer that can provide the training necessary to use the equipment.
+Make sure to ask a qualified mobility dealer for training on how to use the equipment.

 Driver Assistance Technologies

 Each year, vehicle manufacturers release new and improved driver assistance technologies to help keep road users safer.
-The technologies include everything from automatic vehicle braking to backup cameras and blind-spot detectors.
+The technologies include everything from automatic emergency braking to blind spot intervention and lane keeping assistance.
 Driver assistance technologies aren’t just about keeping drivers safe; they also keep pedestrians and other road users safe.

 NHTSA offers free educational resources for older drivers and older drivers’ caretakers to help make sure everyone can enjoy their later years to the fullest.
 We, and our many partners from the American Occupational Therapy Association, AARP, AAA, CDC and Association for Driver Rehabilitation Specialists, encourage drivers and their families to begin a “transportation plan,” much like what many are encouraged to do for retirement.